oj9040/GraphSAGE_RL/README.md

-## GraphSAGE_RL (GraphSAGE + Reinforcement Learning-based Node Sampling)
+## Advancing GraphSAGE with A Data-driven Node Sampling

 #### Authors: [Jihun Oh](http://jihunoh.weebly.com) (oj9040@gmail.com, jihun2331.oh@samsung.com), [Kyunghyun Cho](http://www.kyunghyuncho.me) (kyunghyun.cho@nyu.edu), [Joan Bruna](https://cims.nyu.edu/~bruna/) (bruna@cims.nyu.edu)

 ### Overview
 This work is an improved version of [GraphSAGE](https://github.com/williamleif/GraphSAGE).

-Large-scale graph data with sparse connectivity becomes prevalent in a wide spectrum of areas, from web community detection through to biological or physical discovery.
 As an efficient and scalable graph neural network, GraphSAGE has enabled an inductive capability for inferring unseen nodes or graphs by aggregating subsampled local neighborhoods and by learning in a mini-batch gradient descent fashion.
-This neighborhood sampling is also fascinating in order to improve computing and memory efficiency when inferring a batch of target nodes with diverse degrees in parallel.
-Despite these advantages, the default uniform sampling suffers from high variance in training and inference, leading to sub-optimum accuracy.
+The neighborhood sampling used in GraphSAGE is effective in order to improve computing and memory efficiency when inferring a batch of target nodes with diverse degrees in parallel.
+Despite this advantage, the default uniform sampling suffers from high variance in training and inference, leading to sub-optimum accuracy.
-We propose a new data-driven sampling approach to reason about the real-valued importance of a neighborhood by a nonlinear regressor, and to use the value as a criterion for subsampling neighborhoods.
-The regressor is learned using a value-based reinforcement learning.
+We propose a new data-driven sampling approach to reason about the real-valued importance of a neighborhood by a non-linear regressor, and to use the value as a criterion for subsampling neighborhoods.
+The regressor is learned using a valuebased reinforcement learning.
 The implied importance for each combination of vertex and neighborhood is inductively extracted from the negative classification loss output of GraphSAGE.
-Moreover, multi-hop rewards from auxiliary classifiers added at intermediate layers gradually influence the value function.
-Then, a non-linear regressor is trained using the extracted values and nodes’ attributes.
-The high complexity of sorting the regressor’s output in testing is minimized by replacing it with a grouped argmax operation, leading to a two-fold reduction in complexity.
-As a result, in an inductive node classification benchmark using three datasets, our method enhanced the baseline using the uniform sampling by 12.6% at best, outperforming recent variants of a graph neural network.
+As a result, in an inductive node classification benchmark using three datasets, our method enhanced the baseline using the uniform sampling, outperforming recent variants of a graph neural network in accuracy.

 ### Requirements